University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 ## Data

-For the next couple of weeks we're going to be using some very topical data, COVID-19 data.
+For the next couple of weeks we're going to be using some very topical data, SARS-CoV-2 data, the virus causing COVID-19.
 We will be looking at this data in different ways, providing insights into how bioinformaticians analyses these types of data.

 ### RefSeq Genome Assembly

-The most recent COVID-19 genome assembly is [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2).
+The most recent SARS-CoV-2 genome assembly is [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2).

 This assembly was generated from a sample collected in Dec 2019 and submitted to NCBI on 13th Jan 2020 as [NC_045512.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.1).
 Subsequently, [NC_045512.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.1) was replaced by [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) on the 17th Jan 2020.

 #### Question

- - *What is the size, in bp, of the COVID-19 genome?*
+ - *What is the size, in bp, of the SARS-CoV-2 genome?*

 ### Public Sequencing Data